Find a Doctor

-Is a minimally invasive surgical procedure done in the office to remove damaged veins under the surface of skin.
+- Ambulatory Phlebectomy is a minimally invasive surgical procedure done in the office to remove damaged veins under the surface of the skin.
 Incisions are small and usually heal without visible scars.
 Sutures are not needed.
 Patients are able to walk immediately after the treatment.
 They are expected to use a compression stocking for two weeks.

 Compressive therapy with medical stockings